banjito/Ereader/Support_Page.md

 ## Privacy

-DarkReader is designed with privacy in mind:
+TrueReader is designed with privacy in mind:
 - ✅ No user accounts required
 - ✅ No data collection
 - ✅ No analytics or tracking